CCExtractor/ccextractor/README.md

 When you create a new issue, please fill in the needed details in the provided template.
 That makes it easier for us to help you more efficiently.

 If you have a question or a problem you can also [contact us by email or chat with the team in Slack](https://www.ccextractor.org/doku.php?id=public:general:support).

+If you want to contribute to CCExtractor but can't submit some code patches or issues or video samples, you can also [donate to us](https://www.ccextractor.org/public:general:http:sourceforge.net_donate_index.php?group_id=190832)

 ## Contributing